openedx/edx-documentation/en_us/shared/preface.rst

 EdX partner course teams can get technical support in the `edX Partner Portal`_.
-To access technical support, submit a support ticket, or review any support tickets you have created, go to `partners.edx.org`_ and select **Course Staff Support** at the top of the page.
-This option is available on every page in the Partner Portal.
+To access technical support, submit a support ticket, or review any support tickets you have created, go to `partners.edx.org`_ and select **Get Techincal Support**.

 .. _The Open edX Portal:

 ***********************
-The Open edX Portal
+The Open edX Site
 ***********************

-The `Open edX Portal`_ is the destination for learning about hosting an Open edX instance, extending the edX platform, and contributing to Open edX.
-In addition, the Open edX Portal provides product announcements and other community resources.
+The `Open edX Site`_ is the destination for learning about hosting an Open edX instance, extending the edX platform, and contributing to the Open edX project.
+In addition, the Open edX Psite provides product announcements and other community resources.

-All users can view content on the Open edX Portal without creating an account and logging in.
+All users can view content on the Open edX site without creating an account and logging in.

-To comment on blog posts or the edX roadmap, or subscribe to email updates, you must create an account and log in.
-If you do not have an account, follow these steps.

-#.
-Visit `open.edx.org/user/register`_.
-#.
-Fill in your personal details.
-#.
-Select **Create New Account**.
-You are then logged in to the `Open edX
-   Portal`_.

 .. _Release Announcements through the Open edX Portal: